Dominick's: Sales of expired food

-On February 17, 2011, CBS Chicago News aired a report picked up on from Chicago blogger Jill Cataldo about a widespread issue with the sale of expired products in Dominick's stores.
-Regions of Dominick's customers had apparently been contacting Dominick's about these issues for some time to no avail.
-In two separate shopping trips to two different Dominick's stores, Ms. Cataldo, along with two of her readers, documented over 700 expired items on the store shelves, some more than 2 years past their expiration dates.
+On February 17, 2011, CBS Chicago News featured a report, picked up from Chicago based blogger Jill Cataldo, about a widespread issue with the sale of expired products in Dominick's stores.
+Several Dominick's customers had reportedly been contacting Dominick's about these issues for some time but to no avail.
+On February 10th and February 15th, Cataldo, along with two of her readers, made two separate shopping trips to two different Dominick's store locations, during which they documented a total of over 700 expired items on the store shelves, some more than 2 years past their printed expiration dates.

-On that same day The Chicago Tribune featured an article on the Dominick's expired-food issue.
+On February 18, The Chicago Tribune also featured an article on Cataldo's findings and Dominick's expired food issue.
 In that article, Safeway, as parent company of Dominick's, released the following statement to the media: “Dominick’s customers rightly expect they will find only high-quality, fresh products at all of our stores.
 Our organization is committed to meeting those expectations.
 While expiration dates on food products are largely based on quality, not food safety, that does not diminish the fact that we are displeased with the out-of-date products found at our stores.
 This is not indicative of how we do business.
 A high-level and highest-priority team has been assembled to immediately address these issues.”

-Reports of shoppers witnessing Dominick's employees in the aisles of their stores filling carts with expired products began popping up in the comments sections of these articles.

-On February 18, 2011, various Chicago market media outlets also ran reports on this problem including NBC Chicago, WGN Morning News and WBBM AM Radio.
+Various other Chicago-area media outlets also ran reports on this problem, including NBC Chicago, WGN Morning News, and WBBM AM Radio.

-Scores of customers had taken to the Dominick's Facebook page demanding answers about the volume of expired products on their shelves, but Dominick's remained silent on the issue prior to Ms. Cataldo's blog posts and the subsequent media coverage.
+Even in years prior, customers had frequently taken to Dominick's Facebook page demanding answers about the volume of expired products on their shelves, but Dominick's remained silent on the issue prior to Cataldo's blog posts and the subsequent media coverage.
+Dominick's employees were seen in the stores "scouring shelves" and filling carts with expired products shortly thereafter as well.